onap/policy-parent/docs/architecture/architecture.rst

 ================== =====================================================================================================
 PASSIVE MODE       Policy execution is always rejected irrespective of PDP type.
 ACTIVE MODE        Policy execution is executed in the live environment by the PDP.
-SAFE MODE          Policy execution proceeds, but changes to domain state or context are not carried out.
+SAFE MODE*         Policy execution proceeds, but changes to domain state or context are not carried out.
 The PDP
                    returns an indication that it is running in SAFE mode together with the action it would have performed if it was operating in ACTIVE mode.
 The PDP type and the policy types it is running must support SAFE mode operation.
-TEST MODE          Policy execution proceeds and changes to domain and state are carried out in a test or sandbox
+TEST MODE*         Policy execution proceeds and changes to domain and state are carried out in a test or sandbox
                    environment.
 The PDP returns an indication it is running in TEST mode together with the action it has performed on the test environment.
 The PDP type and the policy types it is running must support TEST mode operation.
 ================== =====================================================================================================

+\* SAFE Mode and TEST Mode will be implemented in future versions of the Policy Framework.

 2.3.5 Policy Lifecycle Management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^